-Are you considering switching to a vegetarian diet and concerned about getting all the nutrients a woman needs?
-The Department of Nutrition and Dietetics at KK Women's and Children's Hospital shares some tips.
+Are you considering switching to a vegetarian diet?
+Ms Joey Ho, Dietitian from the Department of Nutrition and Dietetics at KK Women's and Children's Hospital shares some tips.

-People choose a vegetarian diet for a variety of reasons.
-With increasing awareness of animal welfare, environmental and health issues concerning meat production and consumption, more people are choosing to reduce or cut out animal products from their diets.
+People choose to stay on a vegetarian diet for various reasons.
+Since there is a growing interest and increasing awareness of animal welfare as well as environmental concerns, more people are choosing to reduce or avoid consumption of animal products.

 KK Women's and Children's Hospital (KKH), a member of the